zzzprojects/LinqToSql-Tutorial/docs/pages/getting-started/querying-data/include.md

 ## Eager Loading

 In LINQ to SQL, you can use eager loading where a query for one type of entity also loads related entities as a part of the query.
 You can get eager load data by using Using `DataLoadOptions`.

-The following query joins Customers and Invoices table using the Join() method.

 ```charp
 using (var db = new CustomerDataContext(@"Data Source=(localdb)\ProjectsV13;Initial Catalog=CustomerDB;"))